Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes

 We just showed that a $\tau$-witness condition always holds under exponential tails of the loss.
-The following example shows that even if $\loss_f$'s have fat (polynomial) tails, the witness condition often holds, even for constant $\tau$.
-Before providing the example, we first introduce the Bernstein condition \citep{audibert2004pac,bartlett2006empirical} and a useful proposition that will be leveraged in the example.
+The following example shows that even if the loss random variables $\loss_f$ have fat (polynomial) tails, the witness condition often holds, even for constant $\tau$.
+Before providing the example, we first recall the Bernstein condition \citep{audibert2004pac,bartlett2006empirical} and a useful proposition that will be leveraged in the example.